MarkM2000/Final-Project/README.md

 ![map](Screenshots/Final_Project_Map_Layout_progress.png)
 To create a map layout, click on New Print Layout.
 The layout could be titled as something like Final Project Map Layout.
 The initial layout will look something like this above.

 On the legend file, try renaming stuff as well.
-Rename "Police_Stations_-_Island_of_Hawaii" to "Police Stations", "volcano_lava_flow_hazard_zones" to "Hazard Zone Boundary" and "big_island_highway_lines" to "Highways".
+Rename "Police_Stations_-_Island_of_Hawaii" to "Police Stations" and "big_island_highway_lines" to "Highways".
 Also, rename the joined layer to something like "Hazard Zone".
+For "big_island_highway_polygons", rename it to "General Built Environment".

+Rename "volcano_lava_flow_hazard_zones" to "Hazard Zone Boundary" but the best thing to do is to make the line more bigger.
+Change the width to something bigger like "1.46000" or whichever works best.

 # Sources
 Below is a list of sources that I have used for this project.